 develop: Based on the learnings of previous stages, initiatives in this box are already being developed.

 Try for yourself

-The second canvas is the ‘Horizons Portfolio Canvas’.
-Objective of this canvas is to identify whether there is a (mis)match between strategy and current project portfolio.
+We now want to identify whether there is a (mis) match between strategy and current project portfolio.

 Now take the previous canvas.
-Note per project (from design stage, if acknowledged as a project) the total project budget on the post-it and past in the right box with projects.
+Note per project (from design stage, if acknowledged as a project) the total project budget on the post-it.
 Calculate the total.
-Now you can calculate the percentage for alle three horizons.
+Now you can calculate the percentage for all three horizons.

 Now subtract the desired percentage of the real percentage.
-Result is the mismatch per area.
+The result is the mismatch per area.

 Revolution: 10% - 0% = 10%

 In this example we see that there is too much focus on H1: Improve.
 And too little focus on H2 and H3.